subambharati/ClaritusTask/README.md

 ## Project Overview

 This project uses Playwright, a powerful end-to-end testing framework, to automate browser testing.
-It's built with Node.js and TypeScript.
+It's built with Node.js and JavaScript.

 ## Prerequisites